 Our Insights blog shares lessons learned from leaders in the field; examines efforts to bring resources and services to poor communities; and reviews how poverty-focused organizations are using data for greater impact.

-This article originally appeared in Food Tank and is reprinted with permission.
+This post was originally published on NextBillion, and is republished with permission.